 27. Blog consistently to increase lead generation opportunities

 Google never stops reading your content.
 It uses your blog to decipher what your site is about and how relevant it is to the people making search queries related to your field.
-In order to stay relevant, you need to post valuable content on a regular basis.
+In order to stay relevant, you need to post valuable content regularly.
 Plus, the more quality content you have, the higher your site will rank as a whole.

 According to HubSpot…